-It is because the decorator replaced the existing function and forcing it to return “10” which is an integer, not a callable object.
+It is because the decorator replaced the existing function and forced it to return “10” which is an integer, not a callable object in Python.

 By the way, if you want to run the function that we decorated, then make the decorator return it.
 Check the below code.

-In the above example, our decorator function is returning a function which prints the name of the decorated function and executes it.
+In the above example, our decorator function returns a function that prints the name of the decorated function in Python and executes it.